Theatrum Mundi: Early modern

 The metaphor was a popular idea in the Baroque Period.
 Highlighting the duality of the metaphor in 1637, Gianlorenzo Bernini produced a play in Rome with symmetrical arrangement of real spectators and the staged ones.
 Two actors addressed audiences, each trying to convince his listeners that the group they are seeing across the stage is merely an illusion.

 The metaphor's use peaked around 1600, especially in England.
 It became a "general commonplace" and was central to the work of playwrights like Shakespeare.
 In this era, the metaphor's religious meaning was often subdued; for instance, Shakespeare's "All the world's a stage" speech in As You Like It operates on a "purely immanent level," lacking any reference to transcendent powers.

+In 1638 Dutch poet Joost van den Vondel wrote as an inscription for the gate of the newly built Amsterdamse Schouwburg (Europe's first theater out of stone):"De wereld is een speeltoneel, elk speelt zijn rol en krijgt zijn deel".
+(English: "The world's a stage, each plays his part and gets his share.")

 The use of the phrase declined in the 18th-19th century, coinciding with the lessening of the theater's role as mass media.

 Modern

 The metaphor saw a revival in the 20th century, where it was critically re-examined by influential dramatists such as Brecht, Beckett, and Artaud.
 Also notable are contribution by Situationists and Jean Baudrillard.

 The metaphor had influenced the development of sociology and political science.
 Plato described his ideal state's constitution as an "imitation of the fairest and best life," effectively a type of "permanent performance" by the state.
 This idea was later used in the early modern period to represent the state as the one "true theatre" of human life, possibly being instrumental in transfer of theatrical terms into the modern meanings of the "role" and "person", due to Hobbes.

 The critique of theatricality in social life was approached (from different angles) by Marx, Nietzsche, and Freud.